Building Munipack from a source code

 ./configure CXXFLAGS=-I/usr/include/cfitsio

-On finish, the configure command will print some summary:
+On finish, the configure command will print the summary:

 Configured Munipack: Virtual Observatory support enabled: yes Command line interface enabled: yes Graphical User Interface enabled: yes

-When the configure script had found successfully wxWidgets library, the first and second options will be set to yes.
-Note that both command line and graphical interfaces requires wxWidgets.
-Without wxWidgets, only processing engines are compiled.
-Engine utilities has no user interfaces and any communication is released only via standard input and output (which can be very useful for daemons, web interfaces, etc.).
+If the configure script had found wxWidgets library, both the first and the second options are set to yes.
+The command line and the graphical interfaces requires wxWidgets; without them, only processing engines are compiled.
+They has no user interfaces and any communication is released only via the standard input and output (which can be useful for daemons, web interfaces, etc.).

-There are some alternative ways to fit a uncommon requirements:
+There are some alternative ways to fit uncommon requirements:

 ./configure --disable-gui